magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 make hexokinase

 sudo dnf install trash-cli
-File ranger/core/actions.py, line 459, in
-filenames = [f.path for f in files] change the line to
+The following fix was not required for the latest master branch File ranger/core/actions.py, line 459, in filenames = [f.path for f in files] change the line to